Have you ever had a dream in which you think you’ve woken up, only to then wake up later for real?

 Too real to be a dream?

-Quite often the experience takes the form of waking up and doing something familiar and normal.
+The experience often takes the form of waking up and doing something familiar and normal.
 For example, you might get dressed, go to the bathroom or sit and have breakfast.

 Some people experience more than one episode before they eventually wake up for real.
-Repeated false awakenings, a kind of Russian doll of dreams, can happen in one night – something that many readers have described in the comments below since first publishing this article.
+Repeated false awakenings, a kind of Russian doll of dreams, can happen in one night.
+This is something that many readers have described in the comments below since first publishing this article.

 This extended version of multiple false awakenings is sometimes referred to as nested dreams, or dreams within dreams.